MiguelVeganzones/ParticleSimulation/README.md

    - A significant portion of the `l2_norm` computation time was spent in the `std::sqrt` call.
 However, some computations can work with the squared norm too.
    - Providing a `l2_norm_sq` version of `l2_norm` that does not compute the square root would improve performance.
 Wherever possible, we replaced calls to `l2_norm` with `l2_norm_sq`.
    - Execution time was reduced by around 5%.
-This is not a very significant reduction, but out tests showed that this specific `std::sqrt` call amounts for around 50% of the total execution time, as this `l2_norm` is needed in more places in the simulation.
+This is not a very significant reduction, but our tests showed that this specific `std::sqrt` call amounts for around 50% of the total execution time, as this `l2_norm` is needed in more places in the simulation.
 Anyways, `std::sqrt` is an expensive operation but not that much.